Jish2637/Sunshine-Steam-App-Manager/README.md

 The app scans Steam library manifests, reads Steam AppIDs and game names, optionally downloads cover art from SteamGridDB, and writes clean Sunshine application entries that launch games with `steam://rungameid/APPID`.

+It is recommended to run as admin if you are using default steam/sunshine installation folders otherwise the app will not be able to edit required files.

 ## What It Does

 - Detects installed Steam games from `libraryfolders.vdf` and `appmanifest_*.acf` files.